This post may contain affiliate links.

 Should you use a wooden cutting board for meat?

 For raw meat, I recommend using a plastic cutting board or a bamboo cutting board.
-Bamboo is naturally antimicrobial and antibacterial, so it’s better for meat prep.
+Bamboo is naturally antimicrobial and antibacterial, making it better suited for meat preparation.
 Plus, it’s environmentally friendly and sustainable.
-Plastic cutting boards can typically withstand the dishwasher so you can more easily sanitize your plastic cutting board this way.
+Plastic cutting boards can typically withstand the dishwasher, making it easier to sanitize them this way.

 If you are going to use a wooden cutting board for meat, make sure to wash it immediately after use with hot, soapy water (or a vinegar solution) and then disinfect it with hydrogen peroxide or a bleach and water solution.